Biased parameter inference of eccentric, spin-precessing binary black holes: Methodology

 \subsection{Numerical Relativity Simulations}

 We run eccentric and/or precessing simulations of binary black holes using numerical relativity.
 The simulations were performed using the Spectral Einstein Code (\texttt{SpEC}) developed by the Simulating eXtreme Spacetimes (SXS) collaboration \citep{SpECwebsite}. \texttt{SpEC} employs a multi-domain spectral discretization \citep{Kidder:1999fv, Scheel:2008rj, Szilagyi:2009qz, Hemberger:2012jz} to solve a first-order representation of the generalized harmonic system \citep{Lindblom:2005qh}.
 Excision surfaces are placed within apparent horizons \citep{Scheel:2008rj, Szilagyi:2009qz, Hemberger:2012jz, Ossokine:2013zga}, and constraint-preserving boundary conditions are used for the outer boundaries \cite{Lindblom:2005qh, Rinne:2006vv, Rinne:2007ui}.
 Superposed Kerr-Schild initial data \citep{Lovelace:2008hd} is constructed using \texttt{Spells} \citep{Pfeiffer:2002wt, Ossokine:2015yla}, which solves the extended conformal-thin sandwich equations \citep{York:1998hy, Pfeiffer:2002iy, Cook:2004kt}.
 The waveforms are post-processed, wherein they are extrapolated to infinity using \texttt{scri} \citep{scri} and corrected for the centre-of-mass drift \citep{Woodford:2019com}.
 The \texttt{SpEC} code was also optimized to make the most of the available hardware, enabling running simulations for longer, more efficiently.
 For the purpose of this study, we make use of a subset (see Table~\ref{table:ICTS_sims}) of these that fit our requirements.
+Specifically, we choose simulations such that the set includes diverse spin magnitudes and orientations while restricting to relatively low mass ratios ($q<6$) so as to remain in the parameter space where the analysis waveform \textsc{IMRESIGMA} is validated.
 We simulate at two different resolutions for the purpose of testing convergence.
 More details on the numerical simulations will be presented elsewhere \cite{eccprecictssims}.

 We use these NR simulations to inject aligned-spin and precessing-spin eccentric signals with different parameters.
 Additionally, we use the waveform \textsc{TEOBResumS-DALI}~\cite{Nagar:2018zoe} to inject aligned-spin eccentric signals with uniformly increasing values of eccentricity to study the trends in the source parameters.